 Essentially, a “patient safety culture” means that every member of a healthcare team is equally committed to putting patient safety first, and they continuously engage in actions that reflect that commitment.
 This culture is also one that is Just and encourages all members of a team to report harmful incidents and wrongdoings without fear of retaliation.

-Is your healthcare organization committed to establishing a patient safety culture?
-If so, here are ten key elements of a Patient Safety Culture that you and your team should be aware of:
+Is your healthcare organization committed to patient safety?
+If so, here are ten key elements of a Just Culture that you and your team should be aware of:

 1. Use a Transparent Approach

 Use a transparent, non-punitive approach to report and learn from incidents, close calls and unsafe conditions.
 (2) An increase in the number of incidents reported and effective reporting by all team members leads to improved patient outcomes and helps drive overall organizational change.

 This approach includes encouragement of collaboration across all ranks and disciplines to seek solutions to patient safety problems.